 ASRI facilitates a variety of programs that engage community members in alternative livelihoods that are sustainable and safe.
-When ASRI was founded, one of the first things the community asked for was training in sustainable farming as an alternative to the traditional practice of slashing and burning.
-Adhering to the principles of radical listening, ASRI began holding trainings in sustainable farming – a much more effective and environmentally responsible form of farming.
-The Sustainable Farming program also led to the founding of ASRI’s Goats for Widows, which empowers women and provides the most vulnerable families with an additional source of income, while providing much-needed manure for local farmers.
+When ASRI was founded, one of the first things the community asked for was training in organic farming as an alternative to the traditional practice of slash and burn.
+Adhering to the methodology of radical listening, ASRI began holding trainings in sustainable farming – a much more effective and environmentally responsible form of farming.
+The organic farming program also led to the founding of Goats for Widows, a program which empowers women and provides the most vulnerable families with an additional source of income, while providing much-needed manure for local farmers.
 At the same time, their kitchen gardens program empowers housewives to better feed their families and earn extra income by growing organic produce.
 The Chainsaw Buyback Entrepreneurship program, targets logging couples who want to start their own businesses.
 ASRI buys their chainsaws, develops business plans for both husband and wife, and provide no-interest funds to get their business ideas off the ground.

-The ASRI team also manages a Reforestation program, which focuses on restoring two plots of land in Gunung Palung National Park, which have been degraded by illegal logging.
-To date, they have re-planted nearly 40 acres of rain forest and many of the seedlings that are planted in the reforestation sites are from patients who pay for health care services with seedlings at the ASRI Clinic.
+The ASRI team also manages a Reforestation program, which focuses on restoring plots of land in Gunung Palung National Park, which have been degraded by illegal logging.
+To date, they have re-planted nearly 40 acres of rain forest and many of the seedlings that are planted in the reforestation sites are from patients who pay for health care services with seedlings at the ASRI hospital.

-The Forest Guardian program designates a locally-selected leader who monitors illegal logging activity on the ground and educates community members one-on-one about alternative livelihoods, and serves as a point of contact between ASRI and the villages around the Park.
+The Forest Guardian program designates a locally-selected leader from each village who monitors illegal logging activity on the ground, educates community members one-on-one about alternative livelihoods, and serves as a point of contact between ASRI and the villages around the Park.
 The data collected by the Forest Guardians helps inform ASRI’s “green-credit system” which gives community members discounts on health care, if the village has verifiably ceased illegal logging activities.